abelcheung/rifiuti2/_posts/2015-05-18-pain-in-timezone-support.md

    The first line unsets TZ variable as expected, so that Windows would retrieve regional setting from control panel.
-But with an extra space in 2nd line, timezone is set to **UTC with [Daylight Saving Time][5] forcefully turned on**!!!
+But with an extra space in 2nd line, timezone is set to ***UTC with Daylight Saving Time forcefully turned on***!!!
 It costs me days of head scratching and several faulty &ldquo;fixes&rdquo;.

 ### `_timeb` structure does not respect `TZ` variable

-The DST value returned from `_timeb` structure is faulty, in that it only respects the timezone setting from Control Panel and not `$TZ` variable.
+The DST value returned from `_timeb` structure is faulty, in that it only respects the timezone setting from Control Panel and not `TZ` variable.
 That's one of the bug addressed in 0.6.1 version.
 The following table shows how the values of `_timeb.dstflag` and `tm.tm_isdst` vary with `TZ` and Control Panel settings (undesirable